gjr80/weewx-highcharts/readme.txt

         Saved configuration dictionary.
 Backup copy at /home/weewx/weewx.conf.20161123124410 Finished installing extension '/var/tmp/hfw-0.2.2.tar.gz'

-4. Start weewx:
+4. Start WeeWX:

-    sudo /etc/init.d/weewx start
+    $ sudo /etc/init.d/weewx start

 	or

-    sudo service weewx start
+    $ sudo service weewx start

+    or

+    $ sudo systemctl start weewx

-This will result in the Highcharts for weewx JSON data files being generated during each report generation cycle.
-A default installation will resulting in the generated JSON data files being placed in the $HTML_ROOT/json directory.
-The Highcharts for weewx installation can be further customized (eg units of measure, file locations etc) by referring to the Highcharts for weewx wiki.
+This will result in the Highcharts for WeeWX JSON data files being generated during each report generation cycle.
+A default installation will result in the generated JSON data files being placed in the $HTML_ROOT/json directory.
+The Highcharts for WeeWX installation can be further customized (eg units of measure, file locations etc) by referring to the Highcharts for WeeWX wiki.

 Manual installation

-1. Download the latest Highcharts for weewx extension from the Highcharts for weewx releases page (https://github.com/gjr80/weewx-highcharts/releases) into a directory accessible from the weewx machine.
+1. Download the latest Highcharts for WeeWX extension from the Highcharts for WeeWX releases page (https://github.com/gjr80/weewx-highcharts/releases) into a directory accessible from the WeeWX machine.

-    wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-highcharts/releases/download/v0.2.2/hfw-0.2.2.tar.gz
+    $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-highcharts/releases/download/v0.2.2/hfw-0.2.2.tar.gz

-	where $DOWNLOAD_ROOT is the path to the directory where the Highcharts for weewx extension is to be downloaded.
+	where $DOWNLOAD_ROOT is the path to the directory where the Highcharts for WeeWX extension is to be downloaded.

 2. Unpack the extension as follows:

-    tar xvfz hfw-0.2.2.tar.gz
+    $ tar xvfz hfw-0.2.2.tar.gz

 3. Copy files from within the resulting folder as follows:

-    cp highcharts-weewx/bin/user/*.py $BIN_ROOT/user
+    $ cp highcharts-weewx/bin/user/*.py $BIN_ROOT/user
-    cp -R highcharts-weewx/skins/Highcharts $SKIN_ROOT
+    $ cp -R highcharts-weewx/skins/Highcharts $SKIN_ROOT

 	replacing the symbolic names $BIN_ROOT and $SKIN_ROOT with the nominal locations for your installation.

 4. Edit weewx.conf:

-    vi weewx.conf
+    $ vi weewx.conf

 5. In weewx.conf, modify the [StdReport] section by adding the following
 sub-section: